-- your spouse - your child under 21 years old, or
+- your spouse

+- your child under 21 years old, or

-your child, 21 to 24 years old, who was receiving full-time education at a school, college or university and whose adjusted taxable income (ATI, see pages 67-8) for the period you maintained the child was less than the total of \$282 plus \$28.92 for each week you maintained them.
+- your child, 21 to 24 years old, who was receiving full-time education at a school, college or university and whose adjusted taxable income (ATI, see pages 68-9) for the period you maintained the child was less than the total of \$282 plus \$28.92 for each week you maintained them.

-See Maintaining a dependant on page 70.
+See Maintaining another person on page 72.